Jasmithanalla/assignment3nn/README.md

 2. Train the model while keeping the output as clean images.
 3. Compare reconstruction quality of noisy vs. clean images.
 4. Explain a real-world application of denoising autoencoders (e.g., medical imaging).
-  Ans: Denoising autoencoders are widely used in medical imaging to improve image quality by removing noise and artifacts, which is crucial for accurate diagnosis and analysis.
+  *Ans: Denoising autoencoders are widely used in medical imaging to improve image quality by removing noise and artifacts, which is crucial for accurate diagnosis and analysis*.

 Example: Denoising in Chest X-Ray and Brain MRI Imaging